plunderludics/plunderludics.github.io/README.md

 tbd

 ## publishing the wiki

-in order to update the website version of the wiki, you need to have [obsidian-html](https://obsidian-html.github.io/) installed. once its installed, all you need to do to update the public website is to run:
+Website is built using (obsidianhtml 3.5.2)[https://pypi.org/project/obsidianhtml/3.5.2/].
+(Doesn't work with version 4!).
+Once that is installed, update the public website  by running:

 ```bash
 obsidianhtml convert -i config.yaml